Are you a bullet journal fan who also loves reading a good book?

 By figuring out what works and tweaking the layouts of the pages I came to the format that I use repeatedly.

-And since I see no reason why would I spend my time on recreating the same pages over and over again, I’ve made their printable templates.
+And since I see no reason why would I spend my time recreating the same pages over and over again, I’ve made their printable templates.

 Books are an amazing source of inspiration and personal development that can also bring a lot of fun and pleasure.